acidicoala/KoalaBox/templates/markdown/building.md

 ### ✔️ Requirements

-- CMake v3.24 (Make sure that cmake is available from powershell)
+- [CMake] v3.24 or newer (Make sure that cmake is available from powershell)
 - [Visual Studio Build Tools 2022] with `Desktop Development for C++` workload installed
     - Tested on Windows 11 SDK (10.0.26100.4188)